-goal is to identify the so-called Pareto-optimal front, that is the set of all Pareto-optimal solutions.
+Note that the above definition does not comprise any notion of quality.
+We are certainly not interested in any approximation set, but we want the EA to generate a good approximation set.
+The ultimate goal is to identify the Pareto-optimal set.
 This aim, however, is usually not achievable.
-Moreover, it is impossible to exactly describe what a good approximation is in terms of a number of criteria such as closeness to the Pareto-optimal front, diversity, etc. this will be shown in Section 3.1.
-However, we can make statements about the quality of approximation sets in comparison to other approximation sets.
+Moreover, it is impossible to exactly describe what a good approximation is in terms of a number of criteria such as closeness to the Pareto-optimal set, diversity, etc.-this will be shown in Section III-A. However, we can make statements about the quality of approximation sets in comparison to other approximation sets.

-Consider, e.g., the outcomes of three hypothetical algorithms as depicted in Fig. 2.
-Solely on the basis of Pareto dominance, one can state that $A_1$ and $A_2$ are both superior to $A_3$ as any solution in $A_3$ is dominated by at least one solution in $A_1$ and $A_2$ .
-Furthermore, $A_1$ can be considered superior to $A_2$ as it contains all solutions in $A_2$ and another solution not included in $A_2$ , although this statement is weaker than the previous one.
-Accordingly, we will distinguish four levels of superiority in this paper as defined in Table 1: A strictly dominates B $(A \succ B)$ , A dominates B $(A \succeq B)$ , A is better than B $(A \rhd B)$ , and A weakly dominates B $(A \succeq B)$ , where $A \succ \succ B \Rightarrow A \succ B \Rightarrow A \succeq B$ .
+Consider, e.g., the outcomes of three hypothetical algorithms as depicted in Fig. 3.
+Solely on the basis of Pareto dominance, one can state that A_1 and A_2 both dominate A_3 as any objective vector in A_3 is dominated by at least one vector in A_1 and A_2 .
+Furthermore, A_1 can be considered better than A_2 as it contains all objective vectors in A_2 and another vector not included in A_2 , although this statement is weaker than the previous one.
+Accordingly, we will distinguish four relations in this paper as defined in Table I: A strictly dominates $B (A \succ B)$, A dominates $B (A \succ B)$, A is better than $B (A \rhd B)$, and A weakly dominates $B (A \succeq B)$.
+Note that there is a natural ordering again among the relations as $A \succ B \Rightarrow A \succ B \Rightarrow A \succeq B$.